medic/cht-core/deploy/README.md

 ## Values Configuration

-Before running the `deploy-cht` script, you need to provide values in the `values.yaml` file.
+Before running the `cht-deploy` script, you need to provide values in the `values.yaml` file.
 Here is an explanation of the values you need to replace:

 - `project_name`: Replace `<your-project-name>` with your preferred project name.
 - `namespace`: Replace `"cht-dev-namespace"` with the desired namespace for the deployment.